-An open bar sounds nice, in theory— because serving 200 guests top-shelf alcohol can get expensive, fast.
-But before you buck on an open bar in favor of serving a signature cocktail alongside a selection of wine and beer, consider these pros and cons.
+An open bar sounds nice, in theory—especially since serving 200 guests top-shelf alcohol can get expensive, fast.
+But before you dismiss the idea of an open bar in favor of serving a signature cocktail alongside a selection of wine and beer, consider these pros and cons.

 "Simply said, 'Who doesn't love an open bar?'" exclaims Chandra Keel, owner of Chandra Keel Events in Phoenix.
 "When it comes to bar options, having an open bar is top-notch and your guests will love you for it!"

 If you have the budget for it, Keel points out, an open bar is a major plus because "there's nothing to decide.
 There's no calculating and estimating anticipated costs for beer and wine versus beer, wine, and a signature drink.
 It just simplifies things and removes the need to crunch the numbers and decide what's reasonable."

 The Party Easily Gets Started